vlang/v/doc/docs.md

 Strings are immutable.

-Both single and double quotes can be used to denote strings.
+Both single and double quotes can be used to denote a string.
 For consistency, `vfmt` converts double quotes to single quotes unless the string contains a single quote character.

 Interpolation syntax is pretty simple.
 It also works with fields: